 0:30 The trading post background on the camp property provided an excellent replacement for the back of the pick up truck band scenes in country rock videos.
 David had this really cool old timey microphone that brought an extra layer of nostalgia.

-0:35 To me, this line is one of the most powerful of the song.
+0:35 To me, this line is one of the most powerful of the song (“I don’t know what made him join up.
+I don’t know what he believed/ but his legacy has passed right down to me”).
 In a time when so many White Southerners would like to move on, and back into comfort zones, David writes this line acknowledging the concept of White Southern legacy, a story line that both our families share.
 The video fades into the fretboard glistening in the sun as our soldier walks on.

 0:45 When I think about family storytelling I think about rocking chairs on porches with tea and cookies.
-My family didn’t drink sweet tea, but it represents a nostalgia for the American South.
+My family did not drink sweet tea, but it represents a nostalgia for the American South.
 Shooting on this porch was a really important aspect of the visual story.

 0:50 When George Zimmerman was set free after murdering Trayvon Martin, I collaged the articles from the newspapers of the day.
 This artwork sat waiting in my studio since 2016.
 It fit perfectly here as a component of the video paired with the line, “rules were written to advantage.”